Colt Single Action Army Revolver

 This Colt SAA revolver is in good-to-very good condition, showing un-abused wear and use consistent to a 140 year old gun.
-It has all the features of an early SAA.
+That is to say, it has all the features of an early SAA.
 Including the italicized single line barrel address.
 All the numbers on the gun match and all the parts appear to be original.
 However, there is a period replaced front sight (original sight would have been a German silver blade).
 Also, the walnut grips and a few screws were replaced.

-All the markings are good with the barrel showing the early italicized address which is rarely found on civilian guns.
+All the markings are good.
+Rarely found on civilian guns is the early italicized address showing on the barrel.
 The mechanics are good as well as the bore.
 The gun shows some old re-bluing or cold blue applied which has mostly turned a plumb brown color.
-There is some minor surface erosion in a few areas and some knackering on the barrel – nothing serious.
+In addition, there is some minor surface erosion in a few areas and some knackering on the barrel – nothing serious.
 It looks like the barrel may have been used to tighten barb wire.
 Even though the grips are period replacements they fit perfectly and are very good.